India's biggest-ever IPO Paytm slumps on market debut

 The platform had 337 million customers at the end of June, according to the company's regulatory filing.
 In 2020-21 it handled transactions worth more than $54 billion.

-Apart from Paytm, Indian companies have raised a record $10.5 billion through IPOs in 2021 so far, including beauty retailer Nykaa, which listed at an 80 percent premium last week.
+Apart from Paytm, Indian companies have raised a record $10.5 billion through IPOs in 2021 so far, including beauty retailer Nykaa, which doubled on its debut last week.

 © 2021 AFP